 Marketing’s role is to make sure that there are enough reasons for sales/business development teams to keep engaging with your potential prospects and customers.
 How do you then maintain this steady stream of content flowing?
+How do you generate this ammo for your demand gen campaigns ?
 Here are some simple steps

 - Create content in line with your target market requirements.
 This can be done by collating content in line with your base features and values of your product/company